MatousAc/acHybl/resources.md

 	*Opinion*: decent.
 It didn't really hurt to read but may be a good resource for pastors.

 ### insightful
+* **Homosexuality and the Christian**
+  	Mark A Yarhouse | ★★★☆☆
+	*About*: What are the different aspects and expressions of one's same-sex-attractedness?
+This book suggests a framework and gives advice to individuals in all types of situations surrounding the queer community.
+From mixed-orientation marriage, to healthy responses to young or adult children coming out, Yarhouse attempts to give solid advice based on experience and research.
+	*Theological Perspective*: Homosexuality and gay identity are not part of God's design and should not be supported just as other sin should not be supported.
+Those struggling in these areas, however, need great support, and so do those around them.
+	*Opinion*: This one surprised me by having relatively decent advice to parents and queer individuals coming from a traditional, non-affriming background.
+I do not really agree with Yarhouse's fundamental dichotomy of gay attraction, orientation, and identity.
+I feel like I fit outside of this and many others I know do too.
 * **Washed & Waiting**
 	Wesley Hill | ★★★☆☆
 	*About*: What does honoring God with my sexuality look like if I'm gay?
 The daily struggles of being gay and celibate.